POWERING WORKPLACE PERFORMANCE

-Easygoing vs strict work discipline
+Easygoing vs strict work ethic

-Local vs professional
+Local vs professional identity

 Open vs closed system

-In an employee-oriented culture, the organisation takes into account its employees personal problems and takes responsibility for their welfare, even if it’s at the expense of productivity.
+In an employee-oriented culture, the organisation takes into account its employees’ personal problems and takes responsibility for their welfare, even if it’s at the expense of productivity.
 In a work-oriented culture, the focus is on high task performance, which can come at the expense of employees.

 - Play – You’re motivated by the job itself, and you work because you enjoy it.

 - Purpose – The work outcome fits your identity, and you work because you value the job’s impact.